Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: The LP-update Policy for Weakly Coupled MDPs

 \subsection{The LP-update policy with full updates}

 To construct a policy for the system of size $N$, the LP solution suggests to use $\bYN(t)=\by^*(t)$ at decision epoch $t$.
-Yet, this is in general not possible because of random fluctuations: Indeed, it is likely that $\bMN(t)\ne\bm^*(t)$, which implies that in general, $\by^*(t)$ is not feasible for $\bMN(t)$, that is
+Yet, this is in general not possible because of random fluctuations: Indeed, it is likely that $\bXN(t)\ne\bx^*(t)$, which implies that in general, $\by^*(t)$ is not feasible for $\bXN(t)$, that is

-The classical way to solve this problem in the literature is to construct a sequence of decision rules $\pi_t:\Delta^d\to\Delta^{d(A+1)}$ such that $\pi_t(\bm)\in\calYN(\bm)$ and $\pi_t(\bm^*(t))=\by^*(t)$.
-This is what has been used to build the randomized activation control policy in \citet{ZayasCabn2017AnAO}, the fluid-priority policies in \citet{zhang2021restless}, the LP-index policy in \citet{gast:hal-03262307}, the occupancy-measured-reward index policy in \citet{xiong2021reinforcement}, to name a few.
-In particular, it is shown in \cite{gast:hal-03262307} that any such policy is $\calO(1/\sqrt{N})$ optimal if all the decision rules $\pi_t$ are Lipschitz-continuous.
+The classical way to solve this problem in the literature is to construct a sequence of decision rules $\pi_t:\Delta^d\to\Delta^{d(A+1)}$ such that $\pi_t(\bx)\in\calYN(\bx)$ and $\pi_t(\bx^*(t))=\by^*(t)$.
+This is what has been used to build the randomized activation control policy in \citet{ZayasCabn2017AnAO}, the fluid-priority policies in \citet{zhang2021restless}, the LP-index policy in \citet{gast2023linear}, the occupancy-measured-reward index policy in \citet{xiong2021reinforcement}, to name a few.
+In particular, it is shown in \cite{gast2023linear} that any such policy is $\calO(1/\sqrt{N})$-optimal if all the decision rules $\pi_t(\cdot)$ are locally Lipschitz-continuous functions.

-In this paper, we adopt another approach, that we call the \emph{LP-update} policy, which is a generalization of the LP-update policy of \citet{gast:hal-03262307} introduced for two-action bandits.
-The policy of \cite{gast:hal-03262307} is as follows: at each decision epoch, we solve a new LP program starting from $\bMN(t)$ with horizon $T-t$.
-This guarantees that the newly computed $\by^*(t)$ is in $\calY(\bMN(t))$, by constraint \eqref{eq:init_general}.
-However, this control is not necessarily feasible for the system of size $N$, since $Ny^*_{s,a}(t)$ is not necessarily an integer.
-The idea is then to use a rounding procedure.
-A simple way to do so is to use $\YN_{s,a}(t) := N^{-1}\floor{Ny^*_{s,a}(t)}$.
-We will discuss an advanced rounding procedure in Section~\ref{subsec:rounding-problem-discussion}.
-This leads to our first LP-update algorithm, that is summarized in Algorithm~\ref{algo:LP-update}.
+In this paper, we adopt another approach, that we call the \emph{LP-update} policy, which is a generalization of the LP-update policy of \citet{gast2023linear} introduced for two-action bandits.
+The policy of \cite{gast2023linear} is as follows: at each decision epoch, we solve a new LP starting from $\bXN(t)$ with horizon $T-t$.
+This guarantees that the newly computed $\bY(t)$, that corresponds to the solution $\by^*(0)$ of the LP, is in $\calY(\bXN(t))$, by the mass conservation \eqref{eq:init_general}.
+However, this control is not necessarily feasible for the system of size $N$, since $N \cdot Y_{s,a}(t)$ is not necessarily an integer.
+A simple\footnote{We will discuss more sophisticated rounding procedures in Section~\ref{subsec:rounding-problem-discussion}.} way to obtain a feasible solution is to use a rounding procedure:

-Similarly to what is done in \citet{gast:hal-03262307}, the next Theorem~\ref{thm:LP-update-general} shows that this algorithm is $\calO(1/\sqrt{N})$-optimal.
-Our proof is an adaptation of their proof to the more general case of multi-action multi-constraint bandit.